ipfs/kubo/README.md

 the optional arguments it takes.
 After initialization is complete, you can use `ipfs mount`, `ipfs add` and any of the other commands to explore!

-### Some things to try

-Basic proof of 'ipfs working' locally:

-    echo "hello world" > hello
-    ipfs add hello
-    # This should output a hash string that looks something like:
-    # QmT78zSuBmuS4z925WZfrqQ1qHaJ56DQaTfyMUF7F8ff5o
-    ipfs cat <that hash>

 ### HTTP/RPC clients

 For programmatic interaction with Kubo, see our [list of HTTP/RPC clients](docs/http-rpc-clients.md).